ysabri/GitDrive/docs/index.rst

     than a 101 character and is the basename of the path the repository resides in.
     Also each user in the repository must have a unique name.
 Along with all the workspace branches, each repository has a metadata branch called "GH".
-For more information on how metadata is kept, read sectoin `How to do we keep metadata`_ Finally, each repository can have none or only one remote repository linked to it.
+For more information on how metadata is kept, read section `How to do we keep metadata`_ Finally, each repository can have none or only one remote repository linked to it.
 If it exists, the name of the remote repository is "origin".

 **TopicSpace**